See the Smithsonian’s ‘Exploring Human Origins’ Exhibit

 7-9 pm Friday, May 30

 Help us welcome the Smithsonian to Campbell County with this special production by Falcon Takes Flight, a wing of Falcon Theatre. “(Un)common Ground,” is a dramatic reading exploring how we are related with all of life and what makes us unique.
-It will be the first in a series of programs connected with the Exploring Human Origins exhbit.
+It will be the first in a series of programs connected with the Exploring Human Origins exhibit.
 This production will feature poems from Richard Hague, Pauletta Hansel, Nancy Jentsch, George Ella Lyon, Maurice Manning, Roberta Schultz, and Sherry Cook Stanforth.

 Stick around after the production, enjoy some appetizers and view the exhibit.